diatomicDisaster/neo/README.md

 The final command line argument is an optional flag `-p`.
 When used, the computation of gravitational interactions at each time step is performed in parallel using [Numba](http://numba.pydata.org/).

+A collection of example input, output and step files are found in the `/examples` directory, including a simulation of analogs for the first six planets in the solar system, and a ficticious binary star system.

 #### Defining Bodies for the Simulation
 The flag `BODY` is used to tell the program that the subsequent lines define a new body for the simulation, the end of the body is marked with the flag `END`.
 Parameters are specified using a keyword, followed by a colon.
 The following parameters are available (required ones indicated by an asterisk):